yundai09/TMA-QDA-workshop/modules/qda/_posts/2000-01-01-grounded-theory-approach.md

 First, think about if a theory or an approach is suited to study the research problem.

-In our case, we take the grounded theory approach to study vaccination expectations and intend to form an explanation of the causes and consequences of those various expectations.
+In our case, we take the grounded theory approach to study vaccination expectations of our sample of universities, which have all participated in a process in response to emergent situations in the COVID-19 pandemic and updated policies.
+The goal is to form an explanation of the causes and consequences of those various vaccination expectations.

 <br>

 ### Theoretical sampling
-In a grounded theory approach, the participants can be theoretically chosen to help the researcher form the theory.
+In a grounded theory approach, a group of homogeneous sample is theoretically located to help the researcher form the theory.
 This is called *theoretical sampling*.

 We explained our sampling approach in the section *Methodology*.